parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 Automated testing is a good way to be assured that your functions are running as expected.

-On the latest [Parse Server Example](https://github.com/parse-community/parse-server-example) project, you can create tests by creating `*.spec.js` files in `/spec`.
+On the latest [Parse Server Example](https://github.com/parse-community/parse-server-example) project, you can add tests by creating `*.spec.js` files in `/spec`.

 This will boot up a mock database, start a Parse Server based off your `index.js`.
 You don't have to worry about tests impacting your production database.